Teaching Artists

 Director of Visual Arts

 Jamie Menake is a New Jersey native, currently living and working in Bloomfield, NJ.
 After becoming a certified teacher in 1994, she received her Master’s Degree in Creative Arts Education from Rutgers University in 1998.
 She paints in both watercolor and acrylic, as well as creates jewelry from fine silver clay.
 Her jewelry is a form of wearable sculpture and has been published by a national jewelry catalog.
 Jamie creates sculptures out of everyday objects and enjoys teaching students how to look at objects with a new perspective.
 She loves to help kids explore many types of media and try new things!
 As an avid crafter, Jamie has worked in ceramics, collage, paper mache, fabric art, crochet, jewelry design, miniature art, face painting, and photography.
-She is excited to return to the GRSSA team this year and to serve as the Director of Visual Arts.
+She is excited to return to the GRSAA team this year and to serve as the Director of Visual Arts.

 Kristy Burja